-Today’s POP RESCUE is the 1993 debut album So Close by British songstress Dina Carroll.
+Today’s POP RESCUE from a fate unknown, is the 1993 debut album So Close by British songstress Dina Carroll, but is this album something you’d hold close, or would you want it to be A Stranger?
+Read on…

 I admit that I had this album on LP back in 1993, so it’s not a complete mystery.
 Dina had been a huge success, and so she could hardly have passed me by.
 Now, with the CD to hand, I can delve back in, with two bonus tracks, to see if the album is as good as I once thought.